Dr Karen Halford

 I work alongside people to explore their difficulties with them, help them to understand themselves better and find ways to improve their situation.
 I have helped many people to feel better about themselves, to make significant improvements in their lives and to enjoy life more.
 I develop strong therapeutic relationships with people and work in a collaborative way.

 My training and experience enables me to use many different approaches with different people, according to the current research evidence and taking into account an individual's needs and preferences.
-I very often use Cognitive Behavioural Therapy (CBT) to help people to move forward and overcome their difficulties, but I can draw on several other models where appropriate (particularly schema-focused therapy, compassion-focused therapy, DBT (including mindfulness) and Eye Movement Desensitisation Reprocessing).
+I very often use Cognitive Behavioural Therapy (CBT) to help people to move forward and overcome their difficulties, but I can also draw on several other models where appropriate, particularly schema-focused therapy, ACT (including mindfulness), compassion-focused therapy and Eye Movement Desensitisation Reprocessing (EMDR).
 I would be happy to give you more information about each of these approaches if you would find this useful.

 The first session or two (the assessment) would involve talking with you about the difficulties you are facing, what you would like to change from our work together (identifying therapeutic goals) and finding out about your life to date, to help us to make sense of your current problems.
 We will then discuss how to progress and how many sessions this is likely to involve.
 There is no obligation to continue meeting with me if you do not feel I am the right person to work with you or if you do not feel ready to undertake the therapy at this time.

-I have confidential practice rooms in Abingdon, six miles from Oxford.
+Clinic rooms I have confidential practice rooms in Milton Park, Abingdon, eight miles from Oxford.
 Parking is readily available.
 I work Mondays to Fridays.